Hywan/mnt.io/content/articles/2018-02-26-how-automattic-partly-moved-away-from-phpunit-to-atoum/index.md

 +++
-title = "How Automattic (WordPress.com & co.) partly moved away from PHPUnit to atoum?" date = "2018-02-26"
+title = "How Automattic (WordPress.com & co.) partly moved away from PHPUnit to atoum?" date = "2018-02-26" description = "Automattic has partly moved away from PHPUnit to use [atoum](http://atoum.org).
+This article describes the pros and cons, the difficulties, the benefits, the tooling we had to write to integrate to the continous integration workflows etc."
 [taxonomies]
 keywords=["test", "php", "atoum"]
 +++